 Automated document destruction protects hotels from regulatory issues

-So what are all these regulations and why is it so important that hotels and their employees adhere to them?
+So what are all these regulations and why is it so important that HR departments in the hotel industry and their employees adhere to them?
 To understand this, you need to think about the complex operation of running a hotel.